MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - `extract method` condition win for `firstPlayer`
   - `extract method` win for `firstPlayer` message
   - `extract method` win for `secondPlayer` message
+- After the last refactor, it does not make a lot of sense to keep the `match` operator `endGame` since now the conditions are call to functions which makes it more dificult to read with the current implementation.
+An implementation with `guard clauses` could improve the readability of the code
+  - extract first `match` condition and turned it as a `guard clause`